Learn How to Start an Essay Effectively

 Mistakes To Avoid When Starting an Essay

-How to begin an essay in a wrong way?
+How to begin an essay in the wrong way?

-The outline is the important task to start with.
-So what is next.
+The outline is an important task to start with.
+So what is next?

 Following are some of the things that you should avoid if you want to start an essay in the best possible way.

 - Never start with a definition from a dictionary